Certificate IV in Community Language Teaching

 When will the course run?

-The course is expected to run from March 2021 till June 2022 with sessions scheduled mainly on a Thursday evening from 5:30-9pm
+The course is expected to run from September 2022 till March 2023 with sessions scheduled mainly on a Thursday evening from 5:30-9pm

 (weekly).
 There will be approximately three (3) Saturday sessions during this semester.

 How much does the course cost?

 Current fees are subsided and are $800 for Australian permanent residents/citizens.
 Full fees apply to people who do not meet this

 Due to the current subsidised rate, further concessions are not applicable.

 The course will be managed and delivered by an expert team of educationalists drawing on expertise in a range of specialist areas.

 Assessment of learning will be undertaken through activities such as lesson plans, development of a unit of work, responses to written